CaoAssignments/guides/CHECKSTYLE.md

 ## Running `checkstyle` in Terminal
 1. Download Checkstyle 10.7.0 (`checkstyle-10.7.0-all.jar`) from [Github](https://github.com/checkstyle/checkstyle/releases/tag/checkstyle-10.7.0).
 2. Download [`checkstyle.xml`](https://github.com/CaoAssignments/style-guide/raw/main/checkstyle.xml) from this repo.
-3. Copy both files to the **same** folder where you store your code.
+3. Copy both files to the folder where you store your code.
 ![img_1.png](img/terminal-step3.png)
 4. In the terminal, run `java -jar checkstyle-10.7.0-all.jar -c checkstyle.xml [your java file]`, for example, `java -jar checkstyle-10.7.0-all.jar -c checkstyle.xml MyLinkedList.java`.
 You'll see a list of errors that indicate style issues in your code.